mdx-workshop/mdx-submissions21/paper.md

 ![tSNE visualization of quantized vectors in multi-codebook(left) and bass generation result(right)](figs/Figure3.png){width=60%}

 To better understand that the vector quantization method affects the model's performance, we train a VAE and an Auto-Encoder that are not using quantization method.
-Those models are trained using the same training framework and nearly identical structure to compare their respective outcomes.
+These models are trained using the same training framework and nearly identical structure to compare their respective outcomes.
 As a result, they reconstruct only the noise sound instead of the mixtures with their representation vectors.
 We also conduct an experiment using methods without the STFT and complement loss, introduced in Section "Proposed Methods" to compare the effects of them.
 To this end, we first separate sources from mixtures in the  MUSDB18 test dataset using each model.